Mobile District ranger portrays Bobber to promote water safety

 |0

-This work, Mobile District ranger portrays Bobber to promote water safety [Image 3 of 3], by Travis England, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mobile District ranger portrays Bobber to promote water safety, by Charles Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.